SSWConsulting/SSW.People.Profiles/Gabriel-George/Gabriel-George.md

 quote:  "Failing is how you learn best.
 To not to try would be your greatest fall."
 ---

-Gabriel is a Software Architect at the SSW Melbourne Office.
+Gabe is a Senior Software Architect at the SSW Melbourne Office.
 He specialises in Angular-NgRx Front-End Development.

 He is a very motivated person that loves to share his knowledge with his peers.
 He loves to learn new technologies, especially the cutting edge ones.